+Perhaps the best hike in New Zealand South island for its incredible views!
 If you’re craving challenging hills and picturesque views, then Roys Peak is the perfect day hike for you.
 Located in Wanaka, this out and back 16.6km (9.9 miles) trail has breathtaking viewpoints of Lake Wanaka and the surrounding mountains.
 It’s unbelievable how beautiful the landscape is from any point along the trail.
 Don’t forget to stop by the iconic photo spot that overlooks the lake right before you head to the summit.

 The last few kilometres to reach the summit is steep, so ensure that you have proper hiking shoes.
 The trail is accessible throughout the year (except from October to the beginning of November).
 During wintertime, the trail has snow so crampons and an ice axe is required for the hike.
 Bring lots of water due to the lack of shade and a jacket as the peak is very windy and the weather can change at any moment.
 Check out this hike during your road trip through New Zealand’s South Island.